Markov Chain Monte Carlo Estimation of Quantiles: Quantile estimation for regenerative Markov chains

 \section{Quantile estimation for regenerative Markov chains}

 Regenerative simulation (RS) provides an alternative estimation method for Markov chain simulations.
-RS is based on simulating an augmented Markov chain and so Theorem~\ref{thm:clt} does not apply.
-In this section, we derive an alternative CLT based on RS and consider a natural estimator of the variance in the asymptotic Normal distribution.
+RS is based on simulating an augmented Markov chain and Theorem~\ref{thm:clt} will not apply.
+We derive an alternative CLT based on RS and consider a natural estimator of the variance in the asymptotic Normal distribution.

 Recall $X$ has $n$-step Markov kernel $P^{n}(x,dy)$ and suppose there exists a function $s : \sX \rightarrow [0,1]$ with $E_{\pi}s > 0$ and a probability measure $Q$ such that